paradisec-archive/PARADISEC_workflows/06_audio_digitising.md

 7. Check the speed of the playback.
 If it sounds too slow or too fast, cycle through the choices of 3.75, 7.5 or 15.
 If these do not appear to create the right speed, make note and we may need to adjust once audio is digitised.

-8. Adjust the azimuth for opem reel tapes.
-The hex nut is located directly above the tape heas as seen in image below:
+8. Adjust the azimuth for open reel tapes.
+The hex nut is located directly above the tape head as seen in image below:

     <p align="center">
        <img width="500" src="images/AdjustingAzimuth-R2R.jpg">
      </p>

-     If the tape you are digitising is recorded as mono, but there is signal only in one channel, you will see the line is at a 45° angle, leaning toward the left or the right, depending upon which track the mono signal was recorded on (*see image below)*. <br>
+     If the tape you are digitising is recorded as mono, and there is signal only in one channel, you will see the line is at a 45° angle, leaning toward the left or the right, depending upon which track the mono signal was recorded on (*see image below*). <br>

      <p align="center">
        <img width="500" src="images/Azimuth01_1.jpg">
      </p>

-     Many tapes we receive were recorded as mono, but on both sides of the tape.
+     Many tapes we receive were recorded as mono, with a different mono track on each side of the tape.
 We digitise these two tracks simultaneously.
 As a result, there will be an X shape for representing both mono tracks.
-As the audio for both tracks is playing simultaneously (one track will play normally, the other will be reversed), you will rely more on the phasescpoe to adjust the azimuth *(see image below)*. <br>
+As the audio for both tracks is playing simultaneously (one track will play normally, the other will be reversed), you will rely more on the phasescope to adjust the azimuth *(see image below)*. <br>

      <p align="center">
        <img width="300" src="images/Azimuth02_1.jpg">
      </p>

-9. Once everything has been checked and adjusted. stop the reel from playing.
+9. Once everything has been checked and adjusted, stop the reel from playing.

 10. Get WaveLab set up to record the track, following the instructions as outlined above (specifically: step 16).